ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 {: #dr_backup_bundle_overview}

 The Single-node Trial for Data Protection and Disaster Recovery allows you to test drive
  {{site.data.keyword.cloud}} to migrate and recover VMware workloads to the {{site.data.keyword.cloud_notm}}.
-In addition, Single-node Trial for Data Protection and Disaster Recovery includes the Veeam on {{site.data.keyword.cloud_notm}}, VMware HCX on {{site.data.keyword.cloud_notm}}, and Zerto on {{site.data.keyword.cloud_notm}} services.
+In addition, Single-node Trial for Data Protection and Disaster Recovery includes the Veeam, HCX, and Zerto services.

-The Single-node Trial is a trial version of VMware vCenter Server on {{site.data.keyword.cloud_notm}} that provides the single-tenant VMware platform that can be managed using the same tools as in on-premises environments.
+The Single-node Trial is a trial version of vCenter Server that provides the single-tenant VMware platform that can be managed using the same tools as in on-premises environments.
 You can take advantage of the speed and scale of the cloud while maintaining the same level of control and visibility that is provided on-premises.

 The trial is designed for migration of up to 20 simple development or test workloads using vCenter Server.
-Automation will install and configure VMware HCX in the {{site.data.keyword.cloud_notm}}, provide an on-premises HCX activation key, and install Veeam on {{site.data.keyword.cloud_notm}} and Zerto on {{site.data.keyword.cloud_notm}} in a matter of hours.
-You can back up and replicate 20 virtual machines (VMs) with Veeam on {{site.data.keyword.cloud_notm}} and Zerto on {{site.data.keyword.cloud_notm}}.
+Automation will install and configure VMware HCX in the {{site.data.keyword.cloud_notm}}, provide an on-premises HCX activation key, and install Veeam and Zerto in a matter of hours.
+You can back up and replicate 20 virtual machines (VMs) with Veeam and Zerto.

 The Single-node Trial for Data Protection and Disaster Recovery is for proof of concept (POC) only.
 Do not run production workloads on this environment.
 Management functions such as adding and removing hosts and clusters, ordering additional add-on services, and applying updates are not supported.
 {:important}